No bail for Papillion man charged with killing estranged wife

 An affidavit pertaining to the incident has been sealed.

-In court, Gross argued Alexander would be a flight risk since he has ties to Massachusetts.
+In court, Gross argued that Alexander would be a flight risk since he has ties to Massachusetts.

 John Hascall, deputy public defender, did not object to the lack of bail for Alexander.
-Hascall said Alexander does not have the finances to post bail.
+Hascall said Alexander does not have the money that would be needed to post bail.

 Alexander is scheduled to appear in court for a preliminary hearing on Oct.
 16.